data-cleaning/ValidatPoC/README.md

 w(x1. ... .xk.i) forall i >= 0
 ```

+We assume all data is available.

 ##### Rule 17

 The value for no_of_household_members must equal the number of records for each household

+See also [this file](https://github.com/data-cleaning/ValidatPoC/blob/master/data/Rule_17_expected.md) for a short explanation of the data files.

 ##### Rule 18

 This last one is a bit complicated.
 It involves two files, one with households (`x`) and one with persons data (`y`).
 In the household file, it is registered how many members there are, say 3.
 It is then expected that
 there are persons with `person-id` 1,2,3 in the file `y`.
 The rule is satisfied if for all households, all person-id's can be found, and the id's have the correct values.

 ```
 forall x: forall n: